kumarith/kumarith/README.md

 - 🎨 Includes buttons, inputs and form components
 - 🧪 Playwright end-to-end tests for UI reliability
 - 📦 Published as an NPM package (ready to use in any React app)
+- 🔄 CI/CD pipeline with GitHub Actions (build, test, and publish)

 ---